dpmcgarry/esp32-marine-sensorhub/README.md

 1. Install Arduino IDE / CLI on your machine
 1. Install the ESP-IDF on your machine (installing the VSCode extension makes this semi-trivial)
 1. Create your own settings CSV file based on the example.
 You can create multiple environments by creating multiple settings CSV files.
-1. Right now I am working with ESP32-C6 devkits so that *should* work out of the box.
+1. Right now I am working with ESP32-C6 and ESP32-S3 devkits so that *should* work out of the box.
 However adding support for new hardware shouldn't be too hard as long as the ESP implementation of Arduino supports it.
+1. Running the BLE poller, the RTD, and the heartbeat on a C6 starts to bog it down a bit.
+Since I am thinking of having a few different instances of this running for various tasks, the S3 may be a better fit for wired sensors.
+You give up AX WiFi but you gain a second core at bump from 160MHz to 240MHz.
+Will do some testing as I roll this out.
 1. That said, right now I am focused on supporting ESP32 chips using the Arduino Framework.
 I don't see value in supporting hardware outside of the ESP32 ecosystem.
 This could of course change with time.
 1. Build and flash the sketch
 1. Generate and flash the settings partition using the commands below